velartrill/velartrill.github.io/orig/reunited.md

 "Well, yeah, I'm not some big dumb *boy,*" Niltar mutters, nuzzling his cheek.

 "It's not just that.
 You're way more responsive than any other girl I've ever cuddled with or fucked.
-That a _ceshvol_ thing or something?"
+That a _ceshvol_ thing or is that just you?"

 She shrugs.
 "Maybe?
 Never asked."
 In a quieter voice she adds, "Probably has something to do with going all those years without anyone so much as laying a hand on me."